The ultimate guide to iOS subscription testing

 Communicating with TestFlight beta testers

-Because of the limitations of testing subscriptions with TestFlight (especially the short duration of subscriptions in the production sandbox), many developers choose to automatically unlock all features for beta testers.
+Because of the limitations of testing subscriptions with TestFlight (now including a fixed 24-hour renewal interval for all subscription durations), many developers choose to automatically unlock all features for beta testers.

 One thing you definitely don’t want to do is rely on beta testers in TestFlight to test the price of your app, A/B test paywalls, or anything else of the sort.
 Apple doesn’t allow developers to actually charge TestFlight users, and most beta testers know that, so your results would be skewed.
 And even if Apple did allow developers to charge TestFlight users, beta testers are typically some of your most loyal users— not at all a representative sample of people coming to the app for the first time.